 Business development by existing clients of the Bank;

-Accumulation of financial flows associated with the implementation
+Accumulation of financial flows associated with sales

 property, other categories of organizations and enterprises).

-increase in the level of liquidity, expressed in the need for daily
+increasing the level of liquidity, expressed in the need for daily

 resources with assets by maturity, the Bank takes measures aimed at